PennLINC/PennLINC.github.io/docs/meta-analysis/abstractScreen.md

 Now, to begin screening the abstract records, go back to the project home page and click **Continue** under the section **Title and abstract screening**.

 To tag a study, on the abstract screening page, just complete the following steps:
-1. Click the checkmark next to an abstract record.
+1. Click the check mark next to an abstract record.
 2. Click **Tags** and select the appropriate tag.
 You will see a tag at the bottom of an abstract record if you’ve tagged it.
 You can always untag a record by clicking the **X** on the tag.
 3. After tagging a study as **Include_[Initials]** or **Exclude_[Initials]**, click **No** or **Yes**.
 No-voted abstracts will be shown on the **Irrelevant references** section while Yes-voted abstracts” will be shown in **Full Text screening**.